Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 - Consulting with other professionals

 Once you’ve completed all experience and education hours, you’ll submit an online application to the Board with a $115 fee.
-You’ll be asked to include verification forms for your supervised residency and education.
+You’ll be asked to include verification forms for your supervised experience and education.
 If you haven’t already submitted official college transcripts, you’ll do that in this step.

 It takes the Board about 30 days to review and process applications.
 Once your application is approved, they’ll send you information regarding the next step: registering for your final exam.